CSCfi/csc-user-guide/docs/support/faq/i-cannot-login.md

 ## Why is my SSH client saying "Corrupted MAC on input"?

 There is a known issue of **Windows OpenSSH clients**, which are using the LibreSSL library for cryptography.
-The bug happends when the combination of cipher `aes128-ctr` and either the `umac-128-etm@openssh.com` or `umac-128@openssh.com` MAC algorithm is used.
+The bug happens when the combination of cipher `aes128-ctr` and either the `umac-128-etm@openssh.com` or `umac-128@openssh.com` MAC algorithm is used.
 The client will show an error saying `Corrupted MAC on input`.